Chip stocks fall as Micron outlook signals easing demand

 Recent COVID-19 lockdowns in China had global executives issuing grave warnings about supply chokepoints until recently.

-On the flipside, China's curbs slammed consumer demand and boosted inflation in the world's second-largest economy, resulting in steep falls in sales of smartphones and PCs.
+On the flipside, China's curbs slammed consumer demand and boosted inflation in the world's second-largest economy, resulting in a steep fall in sales of smartphones and PCs.

 Advanced Micro Devices Inc AMD.O flagged last month a slowdown in PC sales this year after two years of strong demand.